All Products

 name: ack-slo-pod-config

-namespace: koordinator-system # Create this namespace manually if you are using it for the first time.
+namespace: koordinator-system # Create this namespace manually before first use.

 data: